raliwalas/ROR-blog/README.md

 # README

-Following Tutorial from GoRails YouTube tutorials
+Following How to Build a Blog Tutorial from GoRails YouTube tutorials

-* Notes for myself for later:
-- may want to download SQLite Connection